asciidude/KekkerScript/README.md

-# Compiling KekkerScript
+﻿# Compiling KekkerScript
-* First, run `npm i -g .` to globally install KekkerScript - do not include: examples dir, main.kek, main.kek.js
+* First, run `npm i -g kekkerscript` to globally install KekkerScript
 * After, you can then use `kekkerscript` or `kek`.
 Default file will be `main.kek` and use strict will be set to `false`
 * To change these values, use `kek --set-file [path] --use-strict [true/false]`

+**use-strict is currently ignored**

 # KekkerScript Documentation
-v. rw1.2.0

 For now, our documentation will be held on
 GitHub.
 We will, later on in the future, migrate to [ReadTheDocs](https://www.readthedocs.io)